clamstew/jods/docs/docs/playwright-screenshots.md

 1. **Connection Issues**: Make sure the documentation site is running locally before taking screenshots
 2. **Theme Toggle Issues**: The system uses multiple selectors to find the theme toggle button, but if the site structure changes, you may need to update the selectors in the screenshot scripts
 3. **Missing Pages/Components**: Verify that the URLs and selectors match the actual site structure
-4. **Disk Space**: If you have many timestamped screenshots, use `pnpm screenshot:cleanup` to free up space
+4. **Disk Space**: If you have many timestamped screenshots, use `pnpm docs:screenshot:cleanup` to free up space

 ### Section Screenshot Issues